 Fleet-management companies, automakers and other companies with fleets are also looking to move many of their units offsite and into more secure locations, away from the areas that will likely be the hardest hit.

 Once storms and precarious weather conditions have moved on, logistics providers can then help companies – vehicle retailers in particular – replace their inventory and restock their lots again.

 Preparation for Flash Flooding and Future Storms

-Beyond just reacting to what is already happening on the ground in these storm-hit areas along the Gulf Coast, companies must be preparing for any flash flooding that will occur as a result of these storms, as well as for any future hurricanes, tropical storms or severe weather that might take place.
+Beyond just reaching to what will soon happen on the ground in areas along the west coast of Florida, companies must also prepare for subsequent flash flooding that will likely occur as a result of these storms, as well as for any future hurricanes, tropical storms or severe weather that might take place.

-Many times, companies that have most of their vehicle inventory in low areas must start moving their vehicles to higher ground for risk mitigation, largely avoiding associated with flash floods.
-Many businesses will want extra protection for their vehicles, looking to transport inventory into more secure storage sites where vehicles can be monitored and held in insurance-covered facilities until they are ready to retrieve them.
+Many times, companies that have most of their vehicle inventory in low areas have to start moving their vehicles to higher ground for risk mitigation, working to avoid any damages that could come from flash floods.
+Many businesses will want extra protection for their vehicles, looking to transport inventory into more secure storage sites where vehicles can be monitored and held in insurance-covered facilities until they’re ready to retrieve them.

 Anticipation of Fuel Increases

-Because so many refineries the southern United States, particularly along this coastal area, many in the automotive industry are anticipating significantly higher fuel-price increases in days and weeks to come – even higher than what North America has seen in recent months.
-Such increases won’t just hit the storm-impacted states, however; these price hikes will impact states across the country.
+Because so many refineries are located in the southern United States, particularly along coastal areas, many in the automotive industry are anticipating further strains to the fuel supply chain and possibly even higher fuel prices than what exist currently.
+If these fuel-price increases occur, these won’t just hit the storm-impacted states, however; these price hikes will impact the entire country.

 ACERTUS’ SMART Plan